Gamemode4Dev/GM4_Datapacks/docs/getting-started.md

 Our modules are built using [beet](https://github.com/mcbeet/beet), which is a Python framework that allows us to automatically validate and generate part of our data packs and resource packs.

 You will need to install [uv](https://docs.astral.sh/uv/) as project manager.
 If you don't already have Python installed, uv will do that automatically.
+We currently use Python 3.10.
 ```sh
 # MacOS, Linux, or Git Bash (recommended)
 curl -LsSf https://astral.sh/uv/install.sh | sh